Picture this: Your new sales hire, brimming with potential, fumbles through their first client call.

 10. Foster Continuous Learning

 Remember, effective sales training doesn't end after the initial onboarding period.
 To keep your team at the top of their game, extend learning opportunities throughout their careers.
 Schedule regular training sessions to update your team on new products, industry developments, and emerging sales techniques.
+There are plenty of free sales training programs for different needs and subject areas.

 Organize knowledge-sharing sessions where team members can exchange experiences, success stories, and challenges they've overcome.
 Consider implementing cross-departmental training to give your sales representatives a broader understanding of the business, helping them to become more versatile and effective in their roles.